AlexanderND/issues_linker/README.md

 #### Link the projects together:

+First, you have to actually run the server.
+In order to do that, just type in console:

+$ cd ./PycharmProjects/issues_linker

+$ python3 manage.py runserver 0:9000

 In order to link projects, you just have to open up in your browser "http://<SERVER_IP>:9000/linked_projects/", input the urls to your projects and click "POST".

 url_rm exemple: http://localhost:3000/projects/issues_linker